Adila9977/Multimodal_Cardiovascular_Aging/WGS analysis/README.md

 #### Output: An RData file containing the fitted STAAR null model.

-This script first adjusts CAR for age, age squared, sex, and the first 10 ancestry principal components.
+This script first adjusts CardioAG for age, age squared, sex, and the first 10 ancestry principal components.
 The residuals are then rank-based inverse normal transformed and rescaled.
 A linear mixed model is subsequently fitted using the sparse GRM.

 ### Step 2: Perform WGS association analyses